Massey scientists critical to coronavirus test device fear for their jobs

 The university is looking to stop offering science degrees from its Albany campus – a move that could see about 50 Auckland scientists lose their jobs.

-Among them is senior genetics lecturer Dr Nikki Freed, who has been part of the small Massey team working with Ubiquitome Bio for that last three years.
+Among them is senior genetics lecturer Dr Nikki Freed, who has been part of the small Massey team working with Ubiquitome Bio for the past three years.

-Freed, whose office is just 3km away from the company, has provided expert advice throughout Liberty16's design.
+Freed, whose office is just 3km away from the company premises, has provided expert advice throughout Liberty16's design.

 That included developing functional assays to test Liberty 16 prototypes, as well as contributing to software functionality.